microsoft/fast/specs/menu/menu.md

 Checked:

- A parent node with child nodes can be either expanded or collapsed (not expanded).
-The following state transitions or interactions are all valid:

- - the control may be initialized with no parent nodes expanded
+ A menu with menuitemcheckbox or menuitemradio roles can be "checked".

- - the control may be initialized with all or some parent nodes expanded
+ - the control may be initialized in the checked state
- - clicking on the expand/collapse button will expand or collapse a parent node
+ - clicking on the control or using enter/spacebar would set the item as checked
- - in a vertical tree, when a parent node has focus, right arrow expands and left arrow collapses the parent node.
- - in a vertical tree, when a parent node has focus, space bar expands and collapses the tree.

 Disabled:
+- disabled menu items are focusable but cannot be activated.

 ### Accessibility